oakleighw/CVATHelpers/README.md

 !!Important!!
 CVAT Exported files contain "annotations" and "images" directories.
 Please place these files in the "annotations" folder prior to running.
 ## Reduce Frames
-Creates a Folder "imagesFiltered" in the parent directory which contains only frames that contain litter.
+Creates a folder "imagesFiltered" in the parent directory which contains only frames that contain litter.

 ## Reduce Json
 Coming soon